Getting Started with Helm Charts (Monitoring using Prometheus Operator)

 If you use minikube

-After running the minikube tunnel command, you can see the EXTERNAL-IP of each service resource as 127.0.0.1.
+minikube tunnelcommand, you can see the EXTERNAL-IP of each service resource as127.0.0.1.kubectl get svc -n monitoring scalar-monitoring-kube-pro-prometheus scalar-monitoring-kube-pro-alertmanager scalar-monitoring-grafana[Command execution result]

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE